phicunguyen/Raspberry-Pi-run-your-kernel-module-at-boot-up/README.md

 This show steps how to run your own kernel module at bootup.

 Just to share what I've learn:

-  Assum you have a hello.ko kernel module and want the kernel to load it at boot up.
+  Assume you have a hello.ko kernel module and want the kernel to load it at boot up.

   Here is the hello.c, you expect to see "Loading hello module..." in the dmesg after kernel bootup.